-In 2017, the benefit amount was ZMW 90 per month and paid bi-monthly (so ZMW 180 was paid once every 2 months).
-Households containing one or more disabled persons received double the amount (i.e. ZMW 360 was paid every 2 months).
+Prior to 2016, the benefit amount was ZMW 70 per month and paid bi-monthly (so ZMW 140 was paid once every 2 months).
+Households containing one or more disabled persons received double the amount (i.e. ZMW 280 was paid every 2 months).